Visit : Museum/Discover, Architectural Heritage, Industrial Heritage

 Your children can enjoy an offer that focuses as much on the educational aspect as the fun aspect.
 They can also play in an original play area.

-Schaerbeek station's magnificent 550m² ticket hall, that dates back to 1913 will offer a unique setting for events.
+With new audio-visual equipment, Schaerbeek station's magnificent 550m² ticket hall, that dates back to 1913, offers a unique setting for events.
 It will be equipped with modern audiovisual equipment.

 Only 8 minutes from Brussels Central Station.